wrekone/word_triplets/README.md

 Several example input texts are provided.
 Examples are provided free of copyright.

-TODO: allow group size to be set at runtime, allow number of results returned to be set at runtime, allow raw-output option to be set at runtime, improve tests
+TODO: allow group size to be set at runtime, allow number of results returned to be set at runtime, allow pretty output option to be set at runtime, improve tests